radgrad/docusaurus2/docs/users/demo/overview.md

 ---
-title: Overview of the RadGrad Demo Instance
+title: Guided Tour of the RadGrad Demo Instance
 sidebar_label: Overview
 ---

-This chapter provides a brief introduction to the RadGrad "UHM/DEMO" instance, a "sandbox" version of RadGrad that allows the public to login as a variety of users to get a more realistic sense for the user experience.
+This chapter provides a brief introduction and guided tour of the RadGrad "UHM/DEMO" instance, a "sandbox" version of RadGrad that allows prospective users of RadGrad to login as a variety of users to get a more realistic sense for the user experience.

-Please note that the Demo Instance may differ in slight ways from the descriptions below.
-Also, since it is possible for people to login and then change the state of users, the state of any user might differ in small ways from what you see here.
-We will re-initialize the Demo Instance database occasionally, but it's fine for folks to play around with the state of users in order to better understand how things work.
+Please note that RadGrad is under continuous development, and so the live UHM/DEMO instance may differ in slight ways from the screen shots in this chapter.
+Also, since it is possible for people to login and then change the state of users, the state of UHM/DEMO might differ in small ways from what you see here.
+We will re-initialize UHM/DEMO occasionally, but it's fine for folks to play around with the state of users in order to better understand how things work.

-The UHM/DEMO instance defines the following users with the following roles:
+UHM/DEMO defines the following users with the following roles:

 * 1 admin (`radgrad@hawaii.edu`)
 * 3 advisors (`cmoore@hawaii.edu`, `johnson@hawaii.edu`, and `kennydq@hawaii.edu`)